grassrootseconomics/docs.grassecon.org/docs/commons/sprout.md

 - Maintain a publicly accessible written Charter aligning with this License.
 - Document all swaps and redemptions on a permanent, auditable ledger.
+- Publish and enforce Sign-at-Swap Loan Terms: Ensure every swap that withdraws assets from the Pool requires the Swapper to digitally sign the Pool’s Swap Loan Terms, and that the signature (or hash) and TermsVersion/TermsHash are recorded on the auditable ledger/on-chain.
 - Clearly define and display all roles, voucher issuers, and operating logic.
 - Provide provenance documentation for any seeded assets or external inputs.
 - Prohibit anonymous or uncurated token acceptance or participation.